breandan/breandan/meetings/progress.md

   - What are the differences between PDG/DFG/CFG/computation graphs
 - Looked into discretionary/essential US/CA [border crossing scenarios](http://s3.documentcloud.org/documents/6935230/CBSA-Directives.pdf)
 - Medical records release and transfer paperwork US/Canada
+- Challenges/questions
+    - Connecting information retrieval with notebook analysis
+    - What are the similarities/differences between PDG/DFG/CFG/computation graphs?
+    - How to formulate target as learning objective
 - Reading List
   - [FaCoY – A Code-to-Code Search Engine](https://dl.acm.org/doi/pdf/10.1145/3180155.3180187) - Query expansion techniques for similar source code snippets.
   - [DéjàVu: A Map of Code Duplicates on GitHub](https://dl.acm.org/doi/pdf/10.1145/3133908) - Descriptive study on the incidence and prevelance of code duplication on GitHub.